Skip to content

 Returns:

-The list of documents proviced by the decorated function.
+The list of documents provided by the decorated function.

 Raises: